Foundation Stage (Nursery and Reception)

 The Characteristics of Effective Learning focus on the ways in which the child engages with other people and their environment – playing and exploring, active learning, and creating and thinking critically.
 These characteristics underpin learning and development across all areas and support the child to remain an effective and motivated learner throughout the Early Years and into Key Stage 1.

 Assessment in the Foundation Stage

 On-going assessment is at the heart of effective early years practice.
 Practitioners observe, assess and support children, considering ways to support children to strengthen and deepen their current learning and development.

 Best-fit judgements are made against the Early Learning Goals about whether a child is working at an expected level of development for their age, emerging or working towards an expected level or exceeding the expected level of development.
 To achieve a Good Level of Development at the end of the EYFS pupils have to have achieved an expected level of development in the first 12 areas of learning (Personal, Social and Emotional Development, Communication and Language, Physical Development, Literacy and Mathematics).
 The EYFS requires early years practitioners to review children’s progress and share a summary with parents at the end of the EYFS (Reception Year) in the EYFS Profile.

-From spring 2019, EYFS will be following the cornerstones curriculum.
-More information about this will be added soon.
+From spring 2019, EYFS have been following the cornerstones curriculum.

 Please also look at individual class pages for curriculum maps.